rebcabin/tangledown/README.md

 - other programmers, eventually, when they take over maintaining and extending your code

-### COLOPHON: Why Writing Matters

-Leslie Lamport, Turing-Award Winner, 2013, said, approximately:

-> Writing is Nature's Way of showing you how sloppy your thinking is.
-Coding is Nature's Way of showing you how sloppy your writing is.
-Testing is Nature's Way of showing you how sloppy your coding is.

 ## IMPERATIVES

 > First, write a paper about your code, explaining, at least to yourself, what you want to do and how you plan to do it.
 Flesh out your actual code inside the paper.
 RUN your code inside the paper, capturing printouts and charts and diagrams and what not, so others (including your future self) can see the code at work.
 Iterate the process, rewriting prose and code as you invent and simplify, in a loop.

-I once instructed a flock of interns to spend their first week writing their final report.
-After the predictable eyebrow-raising and mutual sidelong glances, I explained why:

-- If you commence your research and coding before thinking out your objective and goals, you will have many false starts and waste time backtracking.
-Thinking means writing, and thinking is good.

-- If you wait till the end, you will spend three weeks trying to remember and rationalize all the decisions, good and bad you made along the way.

-- Of course you will revise your report as your results emerge, but revising an organized paper is much more efficient than organizing half-forgotten decisions.

 ### Executable Order Versus Human-Understandable Order